Your location is outside the National Library of Australia. Resources you can access:

 RMIT Publishing: Covers articles indexed from Australia's major daily newspapers, and is specifically designed for students and researchers in Australian Secondary schools, TAFE Institutes and Universities.
 Media Scan indexes the following newspapers: Sydney Morning Herald (1996-), The Age (1991-), The Australian (1991-), The Herald Sun (1991-), The Bulletin (1991-), The Courier Mail (1995-), Sunday Mail (1994-), Adelaide Advertiser (1997), West Australian (1996-1997).

 Genealogical Society of Victoria: This index contains the date of death and the age of the deceased if on the inscription.
 Each name points to the full transcription.
 The index of about 119,600 names from 42,500 memorials is in a searchable data base which also contains burial plot identification (where known) and a map of the cemetery.
-ONLY AVAILABLE IN THE NEWSPAPERS AND MICROFORMS READING ROOM ON JUKE BOX PC.
+ONLY AVAILABLE ON THE JUKE BOX PC IN THE NEWSPAPERS AND FAMILY HISTORY ZONE OF THE MAIN READING ROOM.

 Modern Language Association: The MLA International Bibliography is a fundamental research tool for those studying modern language and literature.
 The Bibliography covers citations from over 3,000 journals and series, monographs, working papers and conference proceedings.
 Available here through the Literature Resource Center.